JaisalJain/Blind-Vision/README.md

 ## **4. The Role of Gemma 3N**

-Google's Gemma 3N is the Heart of this project.
+Google's Gemma 3N is the core of this project.
 Its unique capabilities:

 * **Multimodality**: Gemma 3N's ability to process and reason about both images and text simultaneously is what makes Blind Vision possible.
 * **Instruction Following**: The model excels at following specific instructions, allowing us to guide it with prompts to get the exact type of descriptive output we need.